 - Wash hands immediately after removing gloves and other PPE.

 - Before leaving the work area, remove contaminated PPE and dispose of properly.

-- Discard disposable PPE in biohazard bags, and autoclave non-disposable PPE before placing in dedicated laundry bags.
+- Discard disposable PPE, including gloves, in biohazard bags, and autoclave non-disposable PPE before placing in dedicated laundry bags.

 - Immediately replace gloves if their ability to function as a barrier is compromised; wash hands before putting on new pair.

 - Face shields, safety glasses, and certain respirators may be decontaminated forreuse if their integrity is not compromised; discard utility gloves if they show signs of cracking, peeling, tearing, puncturing, or deterioration